bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="Example, jQuery - Getting IDs." />
 </p>

-For example, if we were to try to do this, we could go back to our file, we&apos;re going to have to add the, at the library again so we need the script here.
+<p>For example, if we were to try to do this, we could go back to our file,
+we&apos;re going to have to add the, at the library again so we need the script here.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~ 37. add script shortcut to jquery min library (28) ~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">